What happens to Christians who stray, or follow another Jesus, another Spirit, or another gospel?

 I’m sorry if this sounds harsh, but it’s not nearly as harsh as telling your brothers and sisters they are in danger of hellfire.
 And it’s not nearly as harsh as speaking guilt and condemnation over those whom Christ has justified.

 “So what will happen to me if I stray from the Lord?”
-Well, hopefully you won’t stray, but if you do, you won’t lose your salvation.
+Well, hopefully you won’t stray, but if you do, you won’t get kicked out of the family.
 It’s just not possible.
 But that doesn’t mean you won’t reap awful consequences.

 The Bible identifies at least fourteen bad things that can happen to those who are distracted, seduced, deceived, or led astray.
 Each is a tragedy, something to avoid.
-I don’t want to rush through these tragic consequences so we’ll look at seven in today’s post and seven in the next.
+I don’t want to rush through these tragic consequences so we’ll look at seven in today’s article and seven more in the next.

 1. We lose sight of God’s love for us (Rev 2:4)